joonanlab/joonanlab.github.io/_pages/home.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/anlab.png" style="width: 100px; float: left;margin-right: 20px; border: 10px">

 We are a computational genomics lab studying the etiology of developmental disorders and complex human diseases using high-dimensional genomic data.
-Our lab utilises a range of genomics and systems biology approaches to better understand regulatory features and cellular trajectory across the human brain development.
+Our lab utilises a range of genomics and systems biology approaches to better understand regulatory features and cellular trajectory underlying disease risk.

 We focus on:

-- Understanding rare mutations associated with rare and developmental disorders.
+- Understanding rare mutations associated with developmental disorders and rare diseases.
 - Leveraging single cell RNA sequencing to understand neurodevelopment and disorders.
 - Integrating epigenome and transcriptome data to better understand genetic heterogeneity in human disorders.

 ### Technologies and methods
 The An Lab is primarily a computational biology group that uses a wide range of genomic, bioinformatic, and statistical methods including: **whole-exome sequencing, whole-genome sequencing, bulk and single cell RNA-sequencing, epigenome sequencing, and cloud computing**.